stpbmb/vinco/windsurf_docs/activeContext.md

 # Active Context

 ## Current Work
-Implementing multi-tenancy architecture to support multiple organizations in the wine production management system.
+Implementing multi-tenancy architecture to support multiple organizations in the wine production management system, and planning the implementation of standalone apps and an optional webshop.

 ### Recent Changes
 1. Created organizations app with: